Slaveholding Signers and the Political Economy of Freedom

 • Many feared growing anti-slavery sentiment in Britain, especially following Lord Mansfield’s 1772 decision in Somerset v.
 Stewart, which effectively made slavery unenforceable on English soil.

-• Declaring independence allowed colonial elites to escape both royal taxation and potential emancipation pressure.
+• Declaring independence allowed colonial elites to escape both royal taxation and the potential pressure for emancipation.

 The Political Power of the Slave Economy

-• Enslaved populations were counted (in part) toward representation under later constitutional rules—the infamous Three-Fifths Compromise—but the logic already shaped political structures in 1776.
+• Enslaved populations were counted (in part) toward representation under later constitutional rules—the infamous Three-Fifths Compromise—but this logic already shaped political structures in 1776.

 • Slaveholding regions demanded more influence and autonomy, and the Revolution gave them leverage to shape a new nation on their terms.

-• Independence created a federal framework in which slavery could expand westward—unchecked by British restrictions such as the Proclamation Line of 1763, which had limited colonial expansion into Indigenous lands.
+• Independence created a federal framework in which slavery could expand westward, unchecked by British restrictions like the Proclamation Line of 1763, which had limited colonial expansion into Indigenous lands.

 By severing ties with Britain, the founding generation ensured that slavery would remain central to the American economy for another century.